 Payer giant Anthem is teaming up with MassChallenge HealthTech on the inaugural launch of a program called the Fast Track to Scale Accelerator, which is focused on giving a boost to health startups.

-Together, the two companies plan to match entrepreneurs from around the world with some of Anthem's corporate clients, who will provide access to data from consumers in Anthem-affiliated health plans, with an eye toward helping startups achieve exponential scale.
+Together, the two companies plan to match entrepreneurs from around the world with some of Anthem's corporate clients, who will provide access to de-identified data from consumers in Anthem-affiliated health plans, with an eye toward helping startups achieve exponential scale.

 The accelerator will launch in January 2020.
 Health technology startups have until October 14 to apply to join the program.

 Anthem will also participate as a Champion in the 2020 MassChallenge HealthTech program.
 All startups who receive and accept an offer from the Fast Track to Scale Accelerator will also gain acceptance into the 2020 MassChallenge HealthTech program.

 According to a joint release from the two entities, the Fast Track to Scale Accelerator model is designed for collaboration, and to address a number of challenges delineated by some of the nation's largest employers.

 The challenges the accelerator hopes to tackle include behavioral health; big data/analytics; chronic disease management; diabetes; machine learning/artificial intelligence; musculoskeletal health; patient or member experience; population health management; remote patient monitoring; and telemedicine.